Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Related Work

 \subsection{Automated GUI Testing for Mobile Apps}

-Research into automated mobile-app GUI testing includes ways to explore more activities or pages.
+Research into automated mobile-app GUI testing includes methods to explore additional activities or pages.
 Automated testing tools can simulate user actions, such as clicking and swiping on UI pages~\cite{LiY0C19, SuMCWYYPLS17, WangLYCZDX18, LiYGC17, BorgesHZ18, WhiteFB19, DegottBZ19, MoranTBVBVPP18, CruzA21}.
-Many of these methods have used a random testing approach, triggering UI actions randomly on the GUI.
-However, such approaches may not properly handle complex operations, including those requiring text inputs with contextual information and constraints, resulting in incomplete UI page exploration.
+Many of these methods have used a random testing approach, triggering UI actions at random.
+However, such approaches may not properly handle complex operations, including those that require text inputs with contextual information and constraints, resulting in incomplete exploration of the UI page.
 Because text inputs can be regarded as strings, various string-generation methods~\cite{ChenFHHHKLRW22, ChenHHHLRW20, HolikJLRV18, KiezunGAGHE12} have used machine-learning-based approaches to ensure that the generated strings are appropriate for the contextual information.
-Although this may work for some string-generation tasks, it may not suffice for testing mobile apps: Web-sourced inputs~\cite{mcminn2012search} and improved string readability~\cite{afshan2013evolving} could provide some of the needed enhancements.
+Although this may work for some string-generation tasks, it may not suffice for testing mobile apps: Web-sourced inputs~\cite{mcminn2012search} and improved string-readability~\cite{afshan2013evolving} could provide some of the needed enhancements.
 Liu et al.~\cite{LiuCWCHHW23} used GPT-3 to generate text inputs based on contextual information in hierarchy files.
 Liu et al.~\cite{liu2024make} proposed GPTDroid, enhancing coverage and bug detection with a Q\&A framework.
 Yoon et al.~\cite{yoon2024intent} introduced DroidAgent for intent-driven, autonomous testing.
 Liu et al.~\cite{liu2024vision} advanced this further with VisionDroid, using multimodal LLMs to detect non-crash bugs through GUI text and visual semantics.
-However, in actual Android product testing, testers may choose not to use the GPT series of LLMs, due to privacy and security considerations related to the production data.
-GUI test-case migration \cite{qin2019testmig} is an important part of automated GUI testing.
-It involves transferring test cases between apps or platforms, addressing challenges such as widget matching and functional similarity \cite{behrang2019test}.
-Recent work in this area \cite{talebipour2021ui,hu2018appflow,mariani2021evolutionary,zhang2024learning}, makes use of machine learning, NLP, and evolutionary testing to enable cross-platform and cross-app migration.
-However, there are still challenges, such as the quality of the training data used, and how to manage highly diverse or complex app UIs.
+Huang et al.~\cite{HuangQZ25} used inner-app mining and GPT recommendations to generate query-type text inputs for Android apps.